BrandonRomano/packer-plugin-vagrant/.web-docs/components/builder/vagrant/README.md

 one, by using `global_id` instead of `source_box`.

-Please note that if you are using the Vagrant builder, then the Vagrant post-processor is unnecesary because the output of the Vagrant builder is already a Vagrant box; using that post-processor with the Vagrant builder will cause your build to fail.
+Please note that if you are using the Vagrant builder, then the Vagrant post-processor is unnecessary because the output of the Vagrant builder is already a Vagrant box; using that post-processor with the Vagrant builder will cause your build to fail.
 Similarly, since Vagrant boxes are already compressed, the Compress post-processor will not work with this builder.